 The Regent’s Park combines large open spaces with tree-lined pathways, formal gardens, and four children’s playgrounds.
 It has excellent sports facilities, and contains central London’s largest outdoor sports area.

-Walk through the elegant flowerbeds in the Avenue Gardens, see more than 12,000 roses in Queen Mary’s Gardens, or hire a rowing and join the ducks on the boating lake.
+Walk through the elegant flowerbeds in the Avenue Gardens, see more than 12,000 roses in Queen Mary’s Gardens, or hire a rowing boat and join the ducks on the boating lake.
 Visit the Open Air Theatre and London Zoo, then take a stroll up Primrose Hill for excellent views of the London skyline.

 The park also provides a warm welcome for wildlife.
 It has a large wetland area and is home to around 100 species of wild bird and a breeding population of hedgehogs.

 Did you know?

 The Regent’s Park is named after Prince Regent, sometimes known as the playboy prince, who later became King George IV (1762-1830).